areon546/NovaDriftSaveRemake/README.md

 # NovaDriftSaveRemake
-this is a tool that would be used to remake lost save files in the oh so popular game, Nova Drift
+this is an unfinished tool that would be used to remake lost save files in the oh so popular game, Nova Drift

 user guide:
 this wont exist until the project is in a publishable state